 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with Gainesville Regional Transit System staff for public involvement in the development of the Transportation Improvement Program.
 The Regional Transit System Advisory Board provides input for transit projects to be included in the Transportation Improvement Program.
 In addition, Gainesville Regional Transit System staff conducts transit forums to gather public input.
 The Alachua County Transportation Disadvantaged Coordinating Board, which includes public transportation users, provides input for transportation disadvantaged projects to be included in the Transportation Improvement Program.
 Each year, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff solicits input from Gainesville Regional Transit System and the Alachua County Transportation Disadvantaged Coordinating Board for projects to be included in the Transportation Improvement Program.
 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area maintains a database of public transportation providers that serve and/or are based in the Gainesville Metropolitan Area.
-Correspondence is sent to the public transportation providers inviting them to participate in the development of the Transportation Improvement Program.
+Email correspondence was sent to the public transportation providers/users informing them of opportunity to participate in the development of the Transportation Improvement Program on May 10, 2023 and May 26, 2023.